dreamer201/Guide/Masternode-VPS-Setup-Guide.md

-2. Go to the tab at the bottom that says "Tools"
+2. Go to the "Tools" -> "Debug console"
-3. Go to the tab at the top that says "Console"
-4. Run the following command: `masternode genkey`
+3. Run the following command: `masternode genkey`
-5. You should see a long key that looks like:
+4. You should see a long key that looks like:
 ```
-73HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg
+3HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg
 ```
-6. This is your `private key`, keep it safe, do not share with anyone.
+5. This is your `private key`, keep it safe, do not share with anyone.